rockerBOO/curl/README.md

-# php-curl-class
+# Curl

-PHP Curl Class is an object-oriented wrapper of the PHP cURL extension.
+Curl is an object-oriented wrapper of the PHP cURL extension.

 ### Quick Start and Examples